jpvantassel/python3-course/intro/installing_python.md

 `major.minor.micro` convention.
 More information on Python versioning can be found [here](https://www.python.org/dev/peps/pep-0440/)_.

 4. Once you have found the version you want.
-Select the approprate installer.
+Select the appropriate installer.
 For modern computers with a Windows operating system this will be `Windows x86-64 executable installer`.